SvOlli/wsepd-image/README.md

 that, the idea came up to support more than just one.
 And with a couple of tricks, it was possible to support this as well.

-[wiringPi](http://wiringpi.com/) has been used as a backend, because there are ports of it available for may other single board computers as well.
 On the Raspberry Pi you also have to make sure that SPI is enabled by setting
 ```
 dtparam=spi=on
 ```